AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 >[!NOTE]
 >
->If you did not select [!UICONTROL Attribution] in the previous step, skip this section and select **[!UICONTROL Create]** to submit the form.
+>If you did not select [!UICONTROL Attribution] in the [Report type](#report-type) section, skip this section and select **[!UICONTROL Create]** to submit the form.

 If you selected **[!UICONTROL Attribution]**, the **[!UICONTROL Lookback window]** is fixed at 30 days by [!DNL AMC] and cannot be adjusted.

 Conversion events represent on-site customer actions tracked by [!DNL Amazon Ads], such as a purchase, wishlist addition, shopping cart action, or product detail view.
-Select at least one and up to three **[!UICONTROL conversion events]** from the list, choosing the events that align with the primary goal of the campaign you are measuring.
+Select at least one and up to three **[!UICONTROL Conversion events]** from the list, choosing the events that align with the primary goal of the campaign you are measuring.
 If no conversion events are available, the [!UICONTROL Attribution] option is grayed out and unavailable for selection.

 Once the form is complete, select **[!UICONTROL Create]**.
 The report is created immediately and appears in the **[!UICONTROL Measure]** tab with a scheduled or pending status, but does not execute until the run date.
 After the run date, [!DNL AMC] processes the queries on your behalf; results are typically available within 24 hours.